Cancer Cells and Reprogramming Plasticity

 Professor Kalland is directing the Prostate Cancer Therapy Research Group at the Department of Clinical Science, and he is engaged in translational cancer research with a focus on molecular mechanisms and regulatory principles underlying reprogramming plasticity that may be exploited by aggressive cancer cells, such as epithelial to mesenchymal transition (EMT), stem cell and neuroendocrine differentiation of prostate cells and asymmetric cell division.

-The idea is that research using appropriate experimental cell culture, animal models and relevant patient materials will provide insights that may guide innovative cancer therapy and identify important molecular targets.
+Kalland’s research group is engaged in translational cancer research with the focus on molecular mechanisms and regulatory principles underlying reprogramming plasticity that may be exploited by aggressive cancer cells, such as epithelial to mesenchymal transition (EMT), stem cell and neuroendocrine differentiation of prostate cells and asymmetric cell division.
+The idea is that research using appropriate experimental cell culture, animal models and relevant patient materials will provide insights that may guide innovative cancer therapy and identify useful molecular targets.

 2016 Spring Interview